tari/taricorp.net/content/posts/2023/lvm-switcheroo/index.md

-VGs and LVs are all given names, which is where the names like `myhost-root` seen earlier come from. `myhost` is the name of the VG I'm using, and `root` is the name of the LV that's holding the filesystem that gets mounted at `/` (the system root).
+VGs and LVs are all given names, which is where the names like `myhost-root` seen earlier come from. `myhost` is the name of the VG I'm using, and `root` is the name of the LV holding the filesystem that gets mounted at `/` (the system root).

 ### Desired configuration